LOGGING THE GIANTS 1635 – 1970

 Yakushima has a fascinating forestry history.
 Up until 1635, there was no forestry in Yakushima as locals could utilise naturally fallen trees from old age and storms.
 The fact that Yakusugi trees can retain their integrity as a building timber for centuries after the tree has died meant there was no need to actively cut down living Yakusugi.
-The timber harvested from these trees was more than enough to support the local population.
+The timber harvested from these naturally fallen trees was more than enough to support the local people.

 The forests and mountains of Yakushima, and indeed all aspects of nature, were sacred to Yakushima people.
 The forests and mountains were held in awe, with a deep rooted respect connected to their spiritual belief, the mountains are the `Domain of the Gods`.
 This strong spiritual belief protected the Yakusugi trees on the island from being viewed as a resource.
 These trees were powerful beings, not timber.